Income inequality in India worsens, but slower than Russia and China: report

 Latest News »

-New Delhi: Income inequality in India has risen over the last three decades and a half with the top 10% of earners cornering 55% of the national income in 2016, the worst level among major economic blocks, except West Asia, says a report by global researchers.
-The share of income of the top earners’ group was a tad over 30% in 1980.
+New Delhi: Income inequality in India has worsened over the past three-and-a-half decades and the top 10% of earners now corner more than half of the country’s national income in 2016.

+Their share was 30% of the national income in 1980, according to The World Inequality Report 2018 published on Thursday by World Wealth & Income Database, which tracks information on income distribution.

+Among major economic blocks, with the exception of West Asia, India’s record on inequality is the worst.
+Not only does this pose a challenge to public policy—particularly in figuring out a redistribution of wealth—but it could potentially trigger social unrest.

-The level of income inequality in India in 2016 matched that in sub-Saharan Africa and Brazil, where top earners accounted for a high share of income, according to the World Inequality Report 2018 published on Thursday by World Wealth & Income Database, which tracks information on income distribution.
+The level of income inequality in India in 2016 matched that in sub-Saharan Africa and Brazil, where top earners accounted for a very high share of income.

 However, rise in income inequality has been more gradual in India since 1980 compared to Russia, where it has been abrupt and compared to China, where it was moderate, said the report.
 That indicates the role played by policies and institutions in evening out inequality, said the report, which advocated “tax progressivity”—higher taxes on the rich—as an effective tool to address inequality.
 Income taxes are levied based on a person’s ability to pay and the rate increases as income level progresses.